-c) Overall in 2021, investment income of \$244.4 million was earned on investments held for endowed funds.
-Of this amount, \$51.1 million represents an allocation of payout and \$193.3 million represents the allocation for the preservation of capital in the Endowment Fund.
+Overall in 2021, investment income was sufficient to fund the payout.
+A total of \$244.4 million was earned on investments held for endowed funds.
+A total of \$51.1 million was recorded as payout for endowed funds, resulting in an increase of the Endowment Fund for Capital Preservation of \$193.3 million.
 Of the \$193.3 million amount, \$124.0 million related to externally endowed funds was recorded as investment income in the Endowment Fund.
-Capital preservation of \$52.9 million related to Board endowed funds where the income is unrestricted or internally restricted was recorded as income in the General Fund and then transferred to the Endowment Fund (note 8(ii)).
-Capital preservation of \$16.4 million related to Board endowed funds where income is externally restricted for specific purposes was recorded as income in the Restricted Fund and then transferred to the Endowment Fund and the General Fund and \$22.5 million was recorded in the Restricted Fund.
-The payout of \$4.5 million related to Board endowed in the Restricted Fund.
-The payout of \$4.5 million related to Board endowed funds recorded as income in the General Fund and \$22.5 million was recorded in the Restricted Fund.
-The payout of \$4.5 million related to Board endowed funds recorded as income in the General Fund was transferred to the Restricted Fund (note 8(ii)).
+Capital preservation of \$52.9 million related to Board endowed funds where the income is unrestricted or internally restricted was recorded as income in the General Fund and then transferred to the Endowment Fund [note 8[ii]].
+Capital preservation of \$16.4 million related to Board endowed funds where income is externally restricted for specific purposes was recorded as income in the Restricted Fund and then transferred to the Endowment Fund [note 8[ii]].
+Of the total payout of \$51.1 million, \$28.6 million was recorded in the General Fund and \$22.5 million was recorded in the Restricted Fund.
+Of the total payout of \$51.1 million, \$4.5 million was related to Board endowed internally restricted funds and were recorded as income in the General Fund and were then transferred to the Restricted Fund [note 8[iii]].